fubar2/toolfactory-galaxy-server/README.md

 docker-compose up
 ```

-Your appliance should be running with a local Galaxy on localhost:8080 after a fair bit of activity.
+ - Your appliance should be running with a local Galaxy on localhost:8080 after a fair bit of activity.
+ - Watch the logs.
+They are very instructive and informative for those who need to understand how Galaxy actually works.

-Out of the box login is 'admin@galaxy.org' and the password is 'password'
+- Out of the box login is `admin@galaxy.org` and the password is `password`
-This is obviously insecure but convenient and easily changed at first login.
+- This is obviously insecure but convenient and easily changed at first login.
-Or more permanently in the docker-compose.yml if you prefer.
+- Change it more permanently in docker-compose.yml if you intend to use this Appliance for your own work.
+  - Please also change the admin_key from the default`fakekey` to something less well known
+  - The API key is the administrative key for the appliance Galaxy so if you are exposed on any large network, you are
+exposed to easy API based remote mischief until it is changed.

 The container `/export` directory is mounted locally at `compose/export` .